 Such ministers fulfill this verse.

 They also invite a potential assault against the First Amendment and freedom of religion.
 Burning Korans because religious freedom permits it is akin to shouting “Fire!” in a crowded theater in the name of freedom of speech.

-You may wish to read the following FREE booklets: How Religion Deceives You About Your Incredible Future, as well as The White Horse – “Many Shall Come in My Name…”.
+You may wish to read the following FREE booklet: How Religion Deceives You About Your Incredible Future.
 More serious readers will wish to study the book The True Jesus Christ – Unknown to Christianity and two other booklets: How World Peace Will Come! and War, Killing and the Military, to understand why both popular and unconventional approaches by religious leaders professing to act on God’s behalf all so terribly miss the mark in bringing the peace that all peoples and nations genuinely long for.

 In Christ’s service,

 With its Headquarters in Wadsworth, Ohio, The Restored Church of God announces the unknown, but ultimate message of hope to all nations.
 The Church, which has congregations in over 65 countries spanning six continents, freely distributes many millions of books, booklets and articles across the globe annually—many of which are available in 10 languages—and has the world’s most extensive biblically based website, rcg.org.